Steve: 70 year old retired Dentist

 iThrive Life Planning Process™

-Vision: Ensure they do not outlive their assets; not be a burden to their family; pay for grandchildrens’ education; make charitable contributions to their church and alma maters.
+Vision: Ensure they do not outlive their assets and do not become a burden to their family; Pay for their grandchildren’s college educations; Make charitable contributions to their favorite organizations and alma maters each year.

-Awareness: Our analysis revealed they were above the confidence zone with a 99% probability of achieving their Vision if they continue their current path.
+Awareness: Our analysis revealed they were above the Confidence Zone with a 99% probability of success in achieving their Vision if they continued on their current path.

-Plan: In a live planning session we made adjustments to optimize their confidence score to 88%.
-Allowing them to reduce investment risk and spend more in retirement.
+Plan: In a live planning session, we demonstrated how to optimize their financial plan to put them in the Confidence Zone with a planning score of 89%.
+This enabled them to reduce their investment risk and to spend more in retirement.

-Implement: Thrive Implemented their plan every step of the way.
+Implement: Thrive Implemented their plan (investments, insurance, estate plan, tax management) every step of the way.

-Investments: Reduced the overall risk in their portfolio.
-Consolidated many of their unnecessary investment accounts.
-Saved them $12k/year in fees by eliminating unproductive expensive investments and consolidating their relationship to one firm.
+Investments: Consolidated many of their unnecessary investment accounts that were held at various institutions.
+Aligned their asset allocation to their financial plan and, in doing so, reduced their overall investment risk.
+Saved thousands per year in fees by eliminating inefficient and expensive investments and consolidating their relationship to one firm.

-Insurance: Utilized the accumulated cash value in their whole life policies to purchase a universal life contract providing a legacy for their daughter and a pool of money to cover their grandchildrens’ education.
-Purchased longterm care insurance.
+Insurance: Utilized the accumulated cash value in their whole life policies to purchase a universal life contract providing a legacy for their daughter and a pool of money to cover their grandchildren’s college educations.

-Taxes: Donated low cost basis stock to their church and alma maters saving $25k per year in taxes.
+Taxes: Donated low cost basis stock to their alma maters and to their church saving thousands per year in taxes.
+Coordinated with their accountant every year to ensure the appropriate Federal Tax withholding was set for any IRA distributions.